 Links to Applicable Rules and the Law Society Act

-The Law Society of Upper Canada is committed to ensuring that our websites and web applications are accessible for people with disabilities.
+The Law Society of Ontario is committed to ensuring that our websites and web applications are accessible for people with disabilities.
 We have also made efforts to make Law Society documents accessible to everyone.
 If you need any of our documents or forms in an alternate format

 that is accessible to you, please